 When you’re struggling with any level of debt, it can feel impossible to get yourself out of it.
 All types of debt can easily become overwhelming, and, with negative impacts on credit scores, you might be wondering where to turn.

 One of the more popular options when it comes to debt solutions for people in this situation is an Individual Voluntary Arrangement (IVA).
-If you’re considering an IVA, but don’t know enough about them to work out if it’s the best option for you, keep reading to find out if an IVA is worth it.
+If you’re considering an IVA, but don’t know enough about them to work out if it’s the best option for you, keep reading as we answer the all important question: is an IVA worth it?

 In short, an IVA is a binding agreement between yourself and your creditors and is arranged by an insolvency practitioner.
 Provided it is approved by your creditors, you will be required to make monthly payments over a pre-arranged period of time to your insolvency practitioner, who will distribute the money between your creditors and take a share for themselves to pay their fees.